jahan-addison/amat/README.md

 amat
 ====

-This is a small Regular Expression engine.
+This is a small Regular Expression engine in C++20.

 ## Details